Local Government Reorganisation (LGR) for Southend-on-Sea

 What would LGR mean for Southend?

-In Southend-on-Sea, the same council services would still be provided, but by a newly formed and larger unitary authority.
-This new council would cover a wider area than just Southend-on-Sea.
-It would be one of several newly formed authorities in Greater Essex, replacing the current county council, the two unitary councils, and the twelve district councils.
+In Southend-on-Sea, the same council services would still be provided, but by a new South East Essex unitary authority.
+This new council covers a wider area than just Southend-on-Sea.
+It is one of five incoming authorities in Greater Essex, replacing the current county council, the two unitary councils, and the twelve district councils.
+The new authority is expected to go live on in Spring 2028 whilst Southend-on-Sea City Council is simultaneously abolished.

 What's our timeline for LGR?